Tekalo/common-app-api/README.md

 SENTRY_DSN="https://c38ab9f98fd0404f9d2bfb95d015da8d@o4504962952724480.ingest.sentry.io/4504963428777984"
 ```

-The `AUTH0_` prefixed values should be from our dev Auth0 tenant and can be found [here](https://manage.auth0.com/dashboard/us/sf-capp-dev/applications/AzRVLnVmcru9u0hR5dl5VW84c21GLNEM/settings).
+The `AUTH0_` prefixed values should come from our dev Auth0 tenant and can be found [here](https://manage.auth0.com/dashboard/us/sf-capp-dev/applications/AzRVLnVmcru9u0hR5dl5VW84c21GLNEM/settings).

 The `AWS_` prefixed values can be found when logging into the AWS Console under your specific user, under `Command line or programmatic access`